R-Scibor/Bajabongo-Engine/docs/physics.md

 - **[`PhysicsSyncSystem`](../src/engine/physics/PhysicsSyncSystem.hpp:0)**: This system synchronizes the state of the `TransformComponent` with the state of the physics body in the Box2D world.
 It iterates over all entities that have both a `TransformComponent` and a `PhysicsBodyComponent`, and updates the entity's position and rotation to match the physics simulation.

+- **[`PhysicsEventSystem`](../src/engine/physics/PhysicsEventSystem.hpp:0)**: This system bridges the gap between Box2D's C-API event polling and the engine's C++ ECS event architecture.
+It polls Box2D for contact and sensor events each frame and dispatches them as EnTT signals.

 ### Key Components for Entities

 - **[`TransformComponent`](../src/engine/components/TransformComponent.hpp:0)**: Defines the position, rotation, and scale of an entity in the game world.